-Within the site the roads have been designed to create a slow speed environment.
+Within the site, the roads have been designed to create a slow speed environment.
 A 6.1 metre carriageway with 2 metre footways and turning heads is proposed on all routes where refuse vehicle access is needed, with shared surface roads elsewhere.
-The proposed access road leads into the site to a T-junction with a central spine road running the length of the site from north to south.
-Cul-de-sacs join the spine road at intervals on both sides, dividing up the site into smaller 'blocks' of development.
+The proposed access road leads into the site to a T-junction with a central spine road running the length of the site from north to south and linking with both site entrances.
+The 19 December 2017 plans incorporate additional raised speed tables on the main spine route through the site.
+Cul-desacs join the spine road at intervals on both sides, dividing up the site into smaller 'blocks' of development.
 All of the proposed buildings would front directly onto a roadway.
-The proposed houses would have parking either on-plot to the side, in the roadway adjoining, or in small private parking courtyards.
-The proposed flats would be have an adjoining communal parking area.
+The proposed houses would have parking either within the plots to the side, in the roadway adjoining, or in small private parking courtyards.
+The proposed flats would have an adjoining communal parking area.
 All the proposed houses would have access to their rear garden areas for cycle parking and bin storage.
 Communal arrangements would be provided for the proposed flats.

-On-site provision of two areas of public open space in the form of childrens' play areas is proposed, including one Local Area of Play (LAP) and one Local Equipped Area of Play
+On-site provision of two areas of public open space in the form of childrens' play areas is proposed, including one Local Area of Play (LAP) and one Local Equipped Area of Play (LEAP).

-(LEAP).